alphagov/bulk-changer/templates/copy-pr-template-to-dependabot-prs.pr-description.md

 ---

-<sup>🤖 This PR was automatically raised by a script.
-For more details, please visit https://github.com/alphagov/bulk-changer or ask in the [Platform Reliability Slack channel](https://gds.slack.com/archives/CAEDZ4A8N).</sup>
+<sup>🤖 This PR was automatically raised by [a script](https://github.com/alphagov/bulk-changer).
+For more details, please ask in the [Platform Reliability Slack channel](https://gds.slack.com/archives/CAEDZ4A8N).</sup>